In our 5 must-have gadgets, you need now for winter grilling guide, we are going to set you up for a successful cookout year round.

-Heat Resistant Gloves Made For Grilling Are Perfect For Winter
+Heat Resistant Gloves Made for Grilling Are Perfect for Winter

 Grilling gloves are distinctly different from regular gloves, however.
 They’re designed more for safety than warmth, although many do a good job of both.
 Think of grilling gloves as updated, next-level oven mitts because they primarily work in the same way.
-Like mitts, they can withstand high temperatures, usually in excess of 600 degrees Fahrenheit with some rate as high as 932ºF (500ºC) of protection.
+Like mitts, they can withstand high temperatures, usually over 600 degrees Fahrenheit with some rate as high as 932ºF (500ºC) of protection.

 Trust me, you won’t be sorry you added a set of these to your grilling arsenal.

-A Wireless Thermometer For A Flawless Cook
+A Wireless Thermometer for a Flawless Cook

 That you need to check the internal temperature of your meat carefully isn’t exactly one of the most illuminating winter grilling tips.
 You’re probably saying to yourself right about now, “how in the world is a thermometer going to help make winter grilling easier?”
 Well, the answer here is twofold.

-With a remote wireless grilling thermometer, you almost never have to open your grill or smoker.
+With a remote wireless grilling thermometer, you rarely have to open your grill or smoker.
 Instead, the thermometer stays in the meat while it cooks.
 You can see a digital display of the temperature remotely from wherever you are.
 That eliminates the need to poke and prod at your proteins, as well.
 You won’t even need to use the dreaded (and unreliable) palm test when grilling steak or chicken breasts.

-A Headlamp To Combat The Dark
+A Headlamp to Combat the Dark

 All the outside lights in the world won’t help you see the food on the grill as dusk comes down.
 A headlamp is a convenient, efficient fix.
 As winter grilling ideas go, it’s simple but effective.
-And your kids will get a kick out wearing one and helping too
+And your kids will get a kick out wearing one and helping too.

-A Charcoal Chimney Starter For Safety And Efficiency
+A Charcoal Chimney Starter for Safety and Efficiency

 Whether you call it a charcoal chimney starter, a chimney starter, or just a charcoal chimney, this item is handy to have in inclement weather.
 Whatever you want to call them, they are one of the fastest ways to go from zero to grilling when it comes to lighting charcoal.
 And when it’s cold outside, faster is better.

 A chimney starter eliminates the need for lighter fluid or liquid starter, as well.
-It’s potentially dangerous to light a grill using either fluid anytime there’s a breeze or a wind-chill.
+It’s potentially dangerous to light a grill using either fluid anytime there’s a breeze or a wind chill.
 Things can get out of hand in a blink.

 The heat waves rise, lighting up the coals along the way.
-You’re left with glowing embers in no time flat, plus the blazing heat effectively burns off the chemicals in the charcoal.
+You’re left with glowing embers in no time flat, plus the blazing heat effectively burn off the chemicals in the charcoal.
 Once your briquettes reach the desired smolder, you simply pour out the charcoal into your grill.

-Charcoal Chimney Starter Grill Master Tips
+Charcoal Chimney Starter Tips